martinberoiz/docthesis/README.md

 Further versions and commits are intended to improve the software development side of the project but will seldom modify the content.

+### Compilation and installation

+To compile the LaTeX document, a makefile is provided.
+In Unix-like systems, type:

+    $ make

+This will create auxiliary files in `obj/` folder and the final pdf file in there as well.

+    $ make install

+simply copies the final document `thesis.pdf` at the makefile directory level.

 **(c) Copyright 2017 Martin Beroiz All rights reserved.**